sydneybarlow/filmfest_backend/README.md

 There are three models - Movies, Tickets and Events.

 In this example, Tickets are the single source of truth and Movies and Events are related to each other through Tickets.

+Open the index.html inside of your browser to see the app.
+Also run 'rails s' with the backend portion of this project to get it to work.